rizemon/rizemon.github.io/_posts/2020-03-22-forest-htb.markdown

 layout: post
 title:  "Hack The Box - Forest"
 date:   2020-03-22 08:38:00 +0800
+categories: hackthebox
-categories: hackthebox ldap kerberos windows
+tags: ldap kerberos windows
 ---
 This box was incredibly difficult for me because I had little to no experience in pentesting with Active Directory environments but it was definitely an eye-opening experience!